-Patients and family members who use My Kid’s Chart can send secure messages directly to PCC EHR.
-PCC EHR users can read and respond to messages, or create new ones, to communicate with families and answer questions.
+Patients and family members can use the patient portal (My Kid’s Chart) to send secure messages directly to your practice.
+Your practice can use PCC EHR to read and respond to messages, create and send new messages to portal users, and communicate with families and answer questions.

-Read below to learn how to use PCC EHR to receive and send messages between your practice and users of My Kid’s Chart.
+Read below to learn how to use PCC EHR to receive and send messages (and attachments) between your practice and users of My Kid’s Chart.

 Patient Portal Messages vs. Direct Secure Messaging: The patient portal and PCC EHR support two different messaging technologies.
 Portal messages are a secure, optional messaging tool built into the patient portal.
 Patient portal users can exchange messages with their pediatric practice, and the practice can receive and send portal messages with PCC EHR or pocketPCC.
 Direct Secure Messaging, on the other hand, is a specialized message technology used to share and send medical information.
 It requires registration with a third-party service and it allows for secure transmission of C-CDA transition of care documents or visit summaries.
 For more information, refer to Receive and Respond to Portal Messages or Direct Secure Messaging.